Stellar foliation structures on surfaces: Introduction

-We will briefly explain how the argument from \Cref{sect:translation surfaces} proving special cases of our main results breaks when we consider non-compact translation surfaces and Euclidean cone surfaces whose cone angles are larger than $2 \pi$. \compat{I removed (commented out) the questionable sentence ``We are not sure if these arguments can be upgraded to be as broadly applicable as our results in the setting of non-compact translation surfaces.''}
+We will briefly explain how the argument from \Cref{sect:translation surfaces} proving special cases of our main results breaks when we consider noncompact translation surfaces and Euclidean cone surfaces whose cone angles are larger than $2 \pi$. \compat{I removed (commented out) the questionable sentence ``We are not sure if these arguments can be upgraded to be as broadly applicable as our results in the setting of noncompact translation surfaces.''}

 There are two difficulties.
-First, there are non-compact translation surfaces, all of whose singularities are finite cone singularities, that admit leaf triangulations (i.e., triangulations by saddle connections joining singularities) but whose universal covers are not complete; see \Cref{fig:disk_branched_cover} for an example.
+First, there are noncompact translation surfaces, all of whose singularities are finite cone singularities, that admit leaf triangulations (i.e., triangulations by saddle connections joining singularities) but whose universal covers are not complete; see \Cref{fig:disk_branched_cover} for an example.
 Second, since the surface is not compact, it is unclear how to rule out parabolic isometries in the deck group.

 It is interesting to note that the open unit disk in $\R^2$ has a complete metric for which geodesics are straight lines: The Klein disk model of the hyperbolic plane.
 We wonder:

 \begin{question} Which zebra surfaces have a complete $\mathrm{CAT}(0)$ metric whose geodesics are the trails? \end{question}